RELEVANT AS OF 1:00PM 23 JUNE 2020

 HMRC will not charge interest or penalties on amounts deferred under this scheme.
-Certain monthly payments on account are covered within the deferral, although the interaction with your VAT return filing will need to be considered.
+Certain monthly payments on account are covered within the deferral, and HMRC has now clarified that when the balancing payment is outside of 20 March 2020 to 30 June 2020, the amount to be paid is the balancing payment less any deferred monthly payments on account.
+This is a welcomed clarification and cash flow relief for larger traders (see our timeline for a more visual illustration).
 It should be noted that this deferral does not cover VAT MOSS payments (i.e. VAT owing on certain sales in other EU Member States), nor will it cover the payment of import VAT obligations at this time.

 Direct Debits should be cancelled to take advantage of the deferral, which will need to be set up again after the event.
 What’s great is that, beyond cancelling your direct debit, this is an automatic offer and will alleviate the burden of immediate cash flow concerns without having to go through any red tape or helpline to get it.
 It is said to be the equivalent of injecting another £30bn into the economy.

 Businesses would be wise to think ahead and place themselves in the best position once the deferral period has come to a close.
 See further VAT tips on how to maximise your VAT position links to here

 If you have had discussions with HMRC we would love to hear your feedback firstname.lastname@example.org

 Our VAT Partner, Damian Shirley, gives you his unique insights on VAT and other key measures that are core for all businesses.
 This is 10 minutes of essential, practical and timely advice.
 Watch it here.

 VAT is an important part of your working capital.
 It is therefore worth thinking about what opportunities are available to optimise your VAT cashflow beyond the current VAT deferral period.
 Get some insight here from our VAT partner Damian Shirley.